 Why Comparing CRM vs. Marketing Automation Is So Important

+So while the two have similar features, the goal behind why you use each one is very different.
 In a perfect world, you use both of these tools together since neither covers the entire funnel.

 Quick Tips to Improve Your Sales and Marketing Strategies Today